 It’s also worth noting your lender may require a flood certification to determine if your property is in a flood zone.
 In California, this shouldn’t cost more than $25 to $50.

-Property taxes are a great way to introduce first-time homebuyers to the financial joys of homeownership.
+Property taxes are a great way to introduce first-time homebuyers in California to the financial joys of homeownership.
 Fortunately in California, property taxes are capped at one percent of your home’s assessed value at the time of purchase – thanks to Proposition 13, which prohibits property taxes from escalating.
 Prior to its 1978 passage, homeowners paid about three percent of their home’s market value in property taxes annually.

 Count on paying for this expense, prorated, at closing.